-1. Register \mathscr{C}i to \mathscr{C}0 :
+1) Register \mathscr{C}i to \mathscr{C}0 :

-$$M{i,0} = \text{register}(\{A, B, C, D\}i, \{A, B, C, D\}0);$$
+$$M{i,0} = register(\{A, B, C, D\}i, \{A, B, C, D\}0)$$

-- 2. Translate all neighbors of node i in C_0 : $H_0 = M{i,0}H_i$, $\forall H$ neighbor of i; - 3.
-Evaluate X(t), Y(t) in the local neighborhood of node i, to find the next hop, in \mathcal{C}0 .
+2) Translate all neighbors of node i in C_0 :

+$$H_0 = M{i,0}H_i, \forall H neighbor of i$$

+Evaluate X(t), Y(t) in the interval [t{crt}, t{crt} + Δ], to find the next hop, in C0;

-Out of these, (1) and (2) are specific to LPS, and (3) is specific to TBF.
-If used with Cartesian forwarding, LPS would use (1) and (2) only.
-In a global coordinate system, TBF would only use (3), and Cartesian would incur no overhead, besides choosing the best next node.
+If TBF is used with a global coordinate system, the only overhead item is (3).

-By examining the two categories of overhead-computation and communication, we can see that they are dominated by registration related items: (3) for packet overhead, (1) and (2) for CPU overhead.
+By examining the two categories of overhead - computation and communication, we can see that they are dominated by registration related items: (3) for packet overhead, (1) and (2) for CPU overhead.
 Registration is what makes all the nodes operate in a common coordinate system, the core of LPS.
 The only problem is that it claims a per packet cost in terms of both CPU and packet overhead, a cost caused by the absence of a global coordinate system.

-In static networks, this problem can be addressed by preprocessing.
+In static networks, this problem can be addressed by caching.
 The procedure of successively aligning coordinate systems as the trajectory goes is important for discovery purposes, or for the cases when topology changes.
 When the network is static, per packet registration of coordinate systems for each packet may be avoided by running a preprocessing procedure in which all nodes only register once with each neighbor, and cache the transformation matrix for that neighbor for all subsequent communication, thus reducing both CPU and packet overhead.
-Instead of registering with the origin of communication, which is only known at forwarding time, register with the immediate neighbor, and use the fact that the registration matrix $M{i,0}$ is in fact the product of all the registration matrices from the source of the packet to the current node.
+Instead of registering with the origin of communication, which is only known at forwarding time, register with the neighbor:

-$$M{i,0} = \prod{j=i}^1 M{j,j-1}.$$

-This means that in fact node i only needs to register with the neighbor labeled i - 1 ($M{i,i-1}$), in order to handle all communication forwarded from i-1, which is independent of packet's coordinate system.
-What is specific to a particular source with coordinate system \mathcal{C}0 at node i is $M{i-1,0}$, which can be forwarded from the node i-1, together with the trajectory.
-The matrix is usually small in size, depending on the hardware used, see Table 1.
+$$M{i,0} = M{i,i-1}M{i-1,0}$$ $$M{i,0} = \prod{j=i}^{1} M{j,j-1}$$ and use the fact that the registration matrix $M{i,0}$ is in fact the product of all the registration matrices from the source of the packet to the current node.
+This means that in fact node ionly needs to register with the neighbor labeled i-1 ($M{i,i-1}$), in order to handle all communication forwarded from i - 1, which is independent of packet's coordinate system.
+What is specific to a particular source with coordinate system \mathscr{C}0 at node i is $M{i-1,0}$, which can be forwarded from the node i-1, together with the trajectory.
+The matrix is usually small in size, depending on the hardware used, see table I at page 4.
 Translation requires two numbers t_x and t_y , rotation is an angle, and the scale is also a number.
 These values replace the coordinates of common nodes (item (3) of packet overhead), whose number grows with the node degree, and achieve the registration step (item (1) of CPU overhead) with a simple matrix multiplication.
 Therefore the per packet cost imposed by LPS to support TBF in a static network without global positioning is reduced to four numbers as packet overhead.
 The per packet computation overhead imposed by LPS is one matrix multiplication per neighbor.
 The preprocessing cost involves establishing local coordinate systems, registering individually with each neighbor, and storing the transformation matrices for subsequent communication.